Instructions for applying for South-South Cooperation (SSC) grants

 Deadline for submission of request

 The accredited NIE will be responsible for implementation of the grant and management of all aspects of procurement, including financial and non-financial reporting.
-The Secretariat will review the applications taking into account the efficiency and effectiveness of the proposal and submit a recommendation to the Project and Programme Review Committee (PPRC) for approval of funding intersessionally by the Adaptation Fund Board between its 34th and 35th meetings.
+The Secretariat will review the applications taking into account the efficiency and effectiveness of the proposal and submit a recommendation to the Project and Programme Review Committee (PPRC) for approval of funding intersessionally by the Adaptation Fund Board.

 |Application Form for SSC||DOCX||24 KB|